-You need a certificate of sponsorship for each foreign worker you employ.
+You must assign a certificate of sponsorship to each foreign worker you employ.
 This is an electronic record, not a physical document.
 Each certificate has its own number which a worker can use to apply for a visa.

-Certificates must be used within 3 months from when they’re issued.
+Certificates must be used within 3 months from when they’re assigned.

 When you apply for your licence you’ll be asked to estimate how many Tier 2 and Tier 5 certificates you’ll need.

 These are for:

 - Tier 2 (General) workers currently abroad who’ll be paid less than £159,600 a year and aren’t in an inward investment post

 - family members (dependants) of Tier 4 migrants who are switching to a Tier 2 visa